stevejhiggs/python-fastapi-experiment/README.md

 ### Via devcontainers

-- have the dev containers
+- have the dev containers extension install and when prompted by vscode choose to open the code in a dev container.

 ### Directly on your machine